dsp56001/Facesketball/README.md

 Facesketball

-Stange game uses mongame and emgu openCV and camera as a  game inpute controller uses Emgu to detect motion from webcams these motions move sprites in a multiplayer network game
+Stange game uses mongame and emgu openCV and camera as a  game inpute controller

+uses Emguu to detect motion from webcams

+these motions move sprites in a multiplayer network game

+OLD emgu dll are inlcuded.
+Added a nuget package it builds again here are some path issues need to copy old DLLs to output folder